 How to Manage Investment Risk

-For those not relying on their portfolios to fund living expenses in the near term, investment risk is managed by having a long time.
+For those not relying on>How to Manage Investment Riskpenses in the near term, investment risk is managed by having a long time.
 (The exception being those with more money than they could ever spend – as with the example of the ~80-year-old gentlemen just mentioned.)